How to make a rustic wedding window sign menu for your wedding reception.

 - Paper

-Wedding Window Menu Tutorial Steps
+DIY Wedding Window Menu Tutorial Steps

-Step 1 | Prep The Window SIGN
+Step 1.
+Prep The Window Sign

 Clean the window.
 Wash it with soap and water if it’s really dirty, then go over it with a glass cleaner.

-Step 2 | Planning The Sign Layout
+Step 2.
+Planning The Sign Layout

 You are limited by the space within the pane, so you’ll need to plan out which sections of the menu will fit onto each pane.
-The easiest way to do this is to cut out pieces of paper that are the same size as the windowpanes.
-Then start writing on the paper to see what size your handwriting needs to be.

-Final Step | Write The Window Menu Items
+Step 3.
+Write The Window Menu Items

-Once you have your spacing figured out, you can start writing on the window.
 Use the Sharpie Oil markers to do your lettering.
 If you make a mistake, use either your fingernail or a window paint scraper and glass cleaner if necessary.
-The sooner you fix a mistake, the easier it will be.

 You may want to go back and trace back over the letters if the paint looks a little too transparent.